PhilippMisofCH/ntk-unlimited/README.md

 ## Overview

-`ntkunlimited` is a package to compute finite-width corrections to the [neural tangent kernel](https://proceedings.neurips.cc/paper/2018/hash/5a4be1fa34e62bb8a6ec6b91d2462f5a-Abstract.html) (NTK) and other statistical tensors involving the NTK and preactivations of a neural networks for the multi-input case.
-It was developed as part of the [*Finite-Width Neural Tangent Kernels from Feynman Diagrams*](https://openreview.net/pdf?id=SOlPHMdSY3) paper, accepted at the *ICML 2026*.
+`ntkunlimited` is a package to compute finite-width corrections to the infinite-width limit of the [neural tangent kernel](https://proceedings.neurips.cc/paper/2018/hash/5a4be1fa34e62bb8a6ec6b91d2462f5a-Abstract.html) (NTK) and other statistical tensors involving the NTK and preactivations of a neural networks for the multi-input case.
+It was developed as part of the [*Finite-Width Neural Tangent Kernels from Feynman Diagrams*](https://openreview.net/pdf?id=SOlPHMdSY3) paper, published at the *ICML 2026*.

 ![](assets/both_kernels_ana-vs-stat_layer_4_comp_0-1.png)

-The  NTK is a popular tool to study the training dynamics of neural networks in the limit of infinitely wide hidden layers analytically.
-Its most prominent implementation, the [`neural-tangents`](https://github.com/google/neural-tangents) package, has been widely adapted in the literature.
-More recently, finite-width correction have been derived to the NTK to overcome its fundamental drawbacks such as vanishing feature learning in the infinite-width limit.
+The  NTK is a popular tool to study the training dynamics of neural networks.
+In the limit of infinitely wide hidden layers, it is analytically tractable.
+The most prominent implementation of these analytical computations, the [`neural-tangents`](https://github.com/google/neural-tangents) package, has been widely adopted in the literature.
+More recently, finite-width corrections have been derived to the NTK to overcome its fundamental drawbacks such as vanishing feature learning in the infinite-width limit.
+We follow the conventions of [The Principles of Deep Learning Theory](http://arxiv.org/abs/2106.10165).

 The package consists of two parts
 - a `recursions` package that solves the analytic closed system of recursions describing how the statistics evolve with network depth.
-- an `empirical` package implementing sampling routines to estimate the same tensors at variable widths via Monte--Carlo
+- an `empirical` package implementing sampling routines to estimate the same tensors at variable widths via Monte-Carlo

 `ntkunlimited` implements all tensor recursions necessary to compute first order corrections to the infinite-width solutions of the NTK and the NNGP for both the single- and multi-input case for MLPs.
 It automatically resolves the dependency tree and provides a flexible framework based on [SymPy](https://docs.sympy.org/latest/index.html) to allow for straightforward extension to higher order recursions.
 Empirical sampling is heavily parallelized using [JAX](https://docs.jax.dev/en/latest/) and enables large sample sizes at moderate depths and widths.